 Was this answer helpful?|

-I have low blood pressure in change of posture ... areas that cause to keep our blood pressure normal in ...
+Most blood pressure medications tend to cause dizziness or postural hypotension or other symptoms of imbalance ...
 Read fullI get dizziness when I look up or get up.
 What is causing this?

 Ask your health query to a doctor online?Ask a Family Physician Now